-- 28. Candidates will be permitted to place posters on Candidates' Boards in both the Union and the University.
-These areas will be clearly marked and candidates should only place 1 poster per candidate board. - 29.
-If candidates wish to place posters elsewhere then they must place them on notice boards only and must always ask permission before doing so from the University member of staff responsible for that area. - 30.
+- 26. Each candidate/slate is responsible for producing and distributing their own campaigning materials. - 27.
+Candidates will be permitted to place posters on Candidates' Boards in both the Union and the University.
+These areas will be clearly marked and candidates should only place 1 poster per candidate board. - 28.
+If candidates wish to place posters elsewhere then they must place them on notice boards only and must always ask permission before doing so from the University member of staff responsible for that area. - 29.
 Stickers are not permitted to be given out on campus.
-Candidates and campaigners can use stickers off site e.g. on a night out. - 31.
+Candidates and campaigners can use stickers off site e.g. on a night out. - 30.
 Candidates must not incorporate the SU's or University's branding or logos on any promotional material.
-This includes the use of the phrases "lead your Union" or "every vote counts" - 32.
+This includes the use of the phrases "lead your Union" or "every vote counts".
+This also includes any depictions of ducks. - 31.
 Candidates cannot use the Union's resources or those of networks, clubs and societies.